Trade directory · New Orleans metro · Louisiana

 2

-File application with Louisiana State Plumbing Board including experience documentation, employer references, and application fee ($150-200).
+File contractor license application with Louisiana State Licensing Board for Contractors including experience documentation, financial statements, and $285 application fee.

 3